 Toastmasters International is a world leader in communication and leadership development.
 With a membership of over 280,000, Toastmasters seek to improve their speaking and leadership skills by attending one of the 14,700 clubs in the 144 countries that make up their global network of meeting locations.

 Toastmasters is full of motivated people who are interested in bettering themselves, many of whom are in leadership positions and some of whom may be those who hire felons.
 Facing one of humanity’s deepest fears, public speaking, with twenty or so of your supportive new friends is an excellent way to network.
 Everyone’s motivated, and almost everyone is probably a little scared too.

 Public speaking is incredibly important when interviewing for positions and Toastmasters is a great way to learn how to do it effectively.
 While in prison you may not have had many opportunities to practice your public speaking or professional communication skills.
 You will be most successful interviewing and networking if you take the time to polish those skills early on.

-Children’s sporting events, school plays, or birthday parties are chalked full of semi-bored parents who are happy to have a distracting conversation.
-You already have a very strong connection with these parents (you kids) and parents always have things they can talk about with each other.
-If you kids are in the same class or on the same team you will likely run into these same people multiple times in a year, take advantage of this!
+Children’s sporting events, school plays, or birthday parties are chock-full of semi-bored parents who are happy to have a distracting conversation.
+You already have a very strong connection with these parents (your kids), and parents always have things they can talk about with each other.
+If your kids are in the same class or on the same team, you will likely run into these same people multiple times in a year — take advantage of this!

-Fellow parents can easily sympathize with with the struggles of other parents, especially those who are unemployed.
+Fellow parents will sympathize with your struggles, especially those who are unemployed.
 Parents tend to favor giving jobs to other parents as a result of this shared understanding.
 These kind of shared connections can have a big influence on someone who hires felons.

-If you are interested in learning about the hiring policies regarding felons for a large number of companies check out our Jobs for Felons page.
+If you are interested in learning about the hiring policies regarding the justice-involved for a large number of companies, check out our Jobs for Felons page.
 This is a list our team has compiled by personally contacting a large numbers of employers and finding out who hires felons.